mchattan/django-firebase/readme.md

 ---

-- Move Service Worker js into App (currently in project)
 - Add support for mobile (iOS / Android)
 - Add lifecycle to FCMUserToken to invalidate when Firebase respondes with 'Bad Token'
 - Build as a pip installable module and list on pypi